biomed-AI/scMOGS/README.md

 * `--output_file`: Path to the directory where the score matrix will be saved.
 * `--species`: human or mouse.
 * `--homologs_path`: Path to the a homologous transformation file for converting the gene names.
 Default: ./scMOGS/mouse_human_homologs.txt

+## Disease enrichment
+To evaluate the association between cells and diseases, we employ the Spatial-LDSC method implemented in gsMap.
+Please ensure you have installed gsMap and downloaded the required genome references (e.g., 1000 Genomes reference panel) and your GWAS summary statistics.
+For detailed installation and preparation instructions, please refer to the [gsMap Official Documentation](https://yanglab.westlake.edu.cn/gsmap/document/software).